sxw111/referral-system-api/README.md

    cd referral-system-api
    ```

+2. Edit the .env file by adding your data.

-2. Build and Run the Docker Containers:
+3. Build and Run the Docker Containers:

    ```bash
    docker-compose up --build
    ```

-3. Open your browser and go to http://localhost:8000/docs to view the Swagger documentation and interact with the API.
+4. Open your browser and go to http://localhost:8000/docs to view the Swagger documentation and interact with the API.